Crasimoff's World: Reception

 In the January 1983 edition of White Dwarf (Issue #37), Trevor Graver was impressed, saying, "the effort the gamemaster puts into each turn never ceases to amaze me.
 Most players find themselves offered a different scenario each turn, or find that a new twist has happened to an existing adventure."
 He concluded with a recommendation to give it a try, commenting, "It's easy to play, and reflects the amount of effort you are prepared to put into your moves."

 Brian Creese reviewed Crasimoff's World for Imagine magazine, and stated that "One nice feature of this game is that I have already made contact with another player after only a few moves."

 In the September 1984 edition of Imagine (Issue 18), Brian Creese called Crasimoff's World "a highly worthy game", and mentioned the hand-written responses from moderators as an indicator of "the immense amount of effort put in by the GM."
 He also thought that "with its regular newsletter, Crasimoff's World is a friendly, efficient and relatively cheap game to play."
 Although Creese didn't find a PBM fantasy game as engaging as its face-to-face counterpart, he concluded, "If you wish to try a commercial pbm game with a distinctly D&D game-ish flavour, I would unhesitatingly recommend it."

+Wayne Bootleg reviewed Crasimoff's World for Adventurer magazine and stated that "C.W. was the first P.B.M.
+I ever played and I have considerable sentimental ties with it.
+Nevertheless the standard it set many years ago has slipped and in its present form the game is sadly lacking in many departments."